-The course should include language acquisition of basic phrases, vocabulary building and listening skills.
+- > The course should include language acquisition of basic phrases, vocabulary building and listening skills. - It should include instruction on intercultural training that includes site-specific cultural norms and customs, gender dynamics, ideas of space and time, etc.

 1 For purposes of Wang Center sponsored activities, "eligible faculty" include all full-time tenured, tenure-track, visiting faculty members, and associates to the faculty at PLU.
 Participation of emeritus faculty and members of the PLU staff for mentoring or research purposes will be considered in special circumstances.
 In determining the allocation of funds, priority will be given to full-time tenured and tenure-track faculty.